unsearchapp/unsearch/CONTRIBUTING.md

 APP_URL="http://backend:5000"        # The backend url
 WORD2VEC_URL="http://word2vec:5001"  # The url of the word embedding service
 ```
+To enable semantic search it is necessary to download `GoogleNews-vectors-negative300.bin.gz` and store the file inside `word2vec/`.
+If the file is not present, the semantic search will default to an exact search.
+Link to [download from Kaggle](https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300/data).

 4. Run with Docker Compose: `docker-compose up --build`
 5. Install dependencies of extension: `cd extension && pnpm i`
 6. Create an `.env` file on the folder `/extensions`: